mayukh18/BlindChat/README.md

 # BlindChat

 A Facebook messenger bot that allows users to chat with other people on Facebook anonymously.
-It's more like [Omegle](http://www.omegle.com/) for messenger, with some differences and improvements.

 You can find it live [***here***](https://m.me/blindchat.go).

+#### NOTE: The app and the project is not maintained anymore.
+PRs will be unattended.

 ### A bit of a background